Murthyk6/life-skills-track/Learning-Process.md

 Oakley concludes by emphasizing the importance of active engagement in the learning process.
 This entails paying attention, asking questions, and striving to understand the material.

-**Question: steps that I can take to improve your learning process**
+**Question 4: steps that I can take to improve your learning process**

 Here are steps you can take to improve your learning process: